• Best Fall Recipes

 An old stone street in Siena, Italy.

-Don't let the long list scare you; a lot of it is vegetables.
-See the recipe card for measurements.
+Don't let the long list scare you; a lot of it is vegetables and some prep work but it's worth it.

-• Bread: gluten-free sourdough bread or other light bread
+• Bread: Regular sourdough, gluten-free sourdough, or other artisan bread.

-• Fresh basil leaves (skip if it's not available)
+• Herbs: Fresh basil leaves (skip if it's not available).

 Cooking vegetables for ribollita in a pot.

 There is a bit of prep work to making ribollita with chopping all of the vegetables, but think of it as great knife skills practice.
 You can do your prep ahead and cook when ready.
-Originally I used pancetta, but prosciutto is easier; use either.
+Originally I used pancetta, but prosciutto is easier to find; use either.

 • Chop the meat and all of the vegetables.
 Drain and rinse the beans and open the tomatoes.

-• Brown the meat briefly will crisped, remove, then saute the vegetables.
+• Brown the meat briefly until crisped, remove, then saute the vegetables.

 • Add kale, tomatoes, beans, broth and bread, then simmer until thickened.